gymbeijing/pegasus/README.md

 Below is the original README.md file from google-research.
-To run the model on our CMUMine dataset, you need to put our dataset under this directory,
+To run the model on our CMUMine dataset, you need to put our tfrecord dataset under /path/to/your/dataset, and then change the path in public_params.py as follows:
 ```
-path/to/dataset
+"tfrecord:/path/to/your/dataset",
+"tfrecord:/home/ubuntu/IP/pegasus/pegasus/data/testdata/train_10k.tfrecords",
 ```
+You can use tfrecord_prep.ipynb to convert the dataset to a tfrecord dataset

-and then follow this steps wrote by the authors as the following:
+And then follow this steps wrote by the authors as the following to run the model:

 ---